-In the period of 2023-2024 several staff members participated in international activities that were held in Hungary, Slovenia, Croatia, Portugal, Greece, Turkey and some other countries.
-The Intro (Orientation) Training is mandatory for all new academic staff in the aim of strengthening their teaching competencies.
+In period 2023-2024 several staff members participated in international activities that were held in Hungary, Slovenia, Croatia, Portugal, Greece, Turkey and some other countries.
+The Induction (Orientation) Training is mandatory for all new academic staff in the aim of strengthening their teaching competencies.
 Key aspects of the "Guideline on Competence-Based Teaching" and the "Competence-Based Teaching Guideline" are explained.
 New academic staff are introduced to learning environment in details.
 The orientation continues over the two weeks.
 During the first week, the newly hired staff attends specialized workshops provided by different departments, such as IT (for Turnitin, Moodle, and SMIS training), Human Resources (on employment policies and procedures), the Research Office, and the Secretary's Office.
-In the second week, the orientation shifts to the faculty or department level, where staff members are engaged in detailed familiarization with their specific roles, responsibilities, and curriculum requirements.
+In the second week, the orientation shifts to the faculty or department level, where staff members engage in detailed familiarization with their specific roles, responsibilities, and curriculum requirements.

-UBT College provides support to the development of research programs through advisory in writing research proposals through Project's Office of UBT chaired by Prof. Ass.
+College UBT provides support the development of research programs through advisory in writing research proposals through Project's Office of UBT chaired by Prof. Ass.
 Dr. Besnik Skenderi.
 Peer support is also provided by seven senior professors.
 This hinders the further development of a scientific career and the possibility of submitting project proposals.